grosshaus-dev/alone/do.md

 - [x] Subsurface on materials like snail body.
 - [ ] Flatten mountain tops so terrain looks more realistic.
 - [x] Rename files to fit naming conventions.
+- [ ] Can change number of inventory slots.

 ### Fix